-LGBTQIA+ Affirming Therapy in Delaware & Pennsylvania
+LGBTQIA+ Affirming Therapy in Delaware, Pennsylvania, & Maryland

-Family members who keep introducing your partner as “your friend” instead of acknowledging your relationship
+A family member who keep introducing your partner as “your friend” instead of acknowledging your relationship

 Teachers or coworkers who misgendered you, then over-apologized, leaving you feeling like you have to reassure them

-Friends who said “I support you,” and then disappeared
+Friends who said “I support you,” and then disappeared or got really weird when you tried to talk to them about the things that mattered

 It’s a lot to carry, and it’s okay to feel overwhelmed.